 APIs and Business

 APIs (Application Programming Interfaces) allow businesses to create opportunities, drive innovation and find help find new ways of engaging customers.
 APIs are the tools that allow businesses to leverage data and technologies to expand product offerings, enhance customer experience, deliver operational efficiencies as well as complement existing platform capabilities.
-Where constraints exist in legacy systems APIs provide options and possibilities.
-Where there are no constraints, APIs provide access to an ecosystem of technologies ready to inspire developer innovation.
+Where constraints exist in legacy systems, well crafted APIs provide options and possibilities.
+APIs provide access to an ecosystem of technologies ready to inspire developer innovation.

-Discover, Innovate and then Scale.
-Temenos developer portal is for developers and business people alike enabling you to accelerate innovation in your organisation.
-Our API catalogue is evolving with products, functionality and content all the time, so if there is something that you need that is not there then let us know , we value your feedback.
+The Temenos Developer Community is for developers and business people alike enabling you to accelerate innovation in your organization.
+Our API catalogue is constantly evolving and growing with products, functionality and content all the time, so if there is something that you need that is not there then let us know , we value your feedback.

 What is an API?

 An API (Application Programming Interface) is a defined interface through which one software application talks to another software application.
 Essentially it allows the sharing of information.
-Thanks to APIs, programs and devices can communicate safely, without knowing the internal workings of each other which can add cost time and complexity to a development.
-APIs make developers’ lives easier, working like ready-made building blocks for creating software.
+Thanks to APIs, programs and devices can communicate safely, without knowing the internal workings that allow the other to function.
+Removing this need to share complex information and platform details removes cost, time, and complexity from the process of building new business solutions.
+APIs make application developers and product planners’ jobs easier, working like ready-made building blocks for creating software.

 Why use APIs?

 Good question, why bother, how do they help my business?
 APIs are everywhere, there are ecosystems of APIs for every industry and the niche will not be niche for much longer.
 So why use APIs?
 There are a number of business reasons why you should be interested in APIs, here are just a few: